Priesthood of all believers: Antiquity

-The Odes of Solomon has an early understanding of a view of the priesthood of all believers, suggesting that Jewish-Christians in the region of Antioch believed themselves to be priests of God making spiritual sacrifices.

-Tertullian held a belief like the priesthood of all believers, however his views on the laity were influenced by Montanism.
-As the Montanists believed in the priesthood of every believer.
+The Odes of Solomon (c.
+AD 70-120) has an early understanding of a view of the priesthood of all believers, suggesting that Jewish-Christians in the region of Antioch believed themselves to be priests of God making spiritual sacrifices.
+Tertullian held a belief similar to the priesthood of all believers.
+However his views on the laity may have been influenced by Montanism, as the Montanists supposedly believed in the priesthood of every believer.

 Irenaeus has been argued to have held to a view of universal priesthood because he stated "for all the righteous possess the sacerdotal rank".
+For St Augustine, baptism (including infant baptism) was an ordination into Christ’s royal priesthood.
+In his exposition of 1 Peter 2:9, he writes ‘we call them all priest insomuch as they are members of the One Priest’.